JannisJost/QuantumAccelerator/README.md

 ⚠**DISCLAIMER**⚠

 The developers behind QuantumAccelerator are not responsible for any damage caused by the QuantumAccelerator software or any damage related to the QuantumAccelerator app.
-This application is not yet final and may lead to system damage, please only use it if you are an experienced user.
+This application is not yet final and may lead to system damage, please only use QuantumAccelerator if you are an experienced user or use a VM.

 # QuantumAccelerator